Sponsor and status

 Last Updated: Mar 14, 2016

 Length: 4 pages

 H.Con.Res.
-124 is a concurrent resolution in the United States Congress.
+124 (114th) was a concurrent resolution in the United States Congress.

 A concurrent resolution is often used for matters that affect the rules of Congress or to express the sentiment of Congress.
 It must be agreed to by both the House and Senate in identical form but is not signed by the President and does not carry the force of law.

 This concurrent resolution was introduced in the 114th Congress, which met from Jan 6, 2015 to Jan 3, 2017.
 Legislation not enacted by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work:

 GovTrack.us.
 (2020).
 H.Con.Res.
 124 — 114th Congress: Recognizing the 75th anniversary of the attack on Pearl Harbor and the lasting significance of ...
 Retrieved from https://www.govtrack.us/congress/bills/114/hconres124